Digital image correlation for crack measurement

 - Check for consistency between the digital model and the actual specimen (same dimensions, same spatial orientation, etc.).

-- Frame the camera to view a relevant length of specimen relative to the length you wish to measure.
+- Frame the camera to view a relevant specimen length relative to the length you wish to measure.

 - Make a speckle relevant to the dimensions of the image and the specimen.